solokeys/solo2-cli/README.md

 If the key is in regular mode, and its firmware contains the admin app:
 - `solo2 app admin uuid` reads out the serial number.
-- `solo2 app admin boot-to-bootrom` switches to bootloader mode.
+- `solo2 app admin maintenance` switches to bootloader mode.

 If the key is in regular mode, and its firmware contains the NDEF app:
 - `solo2 app ndef capabilities` reads out the NDEF capabilities.

-If the key is in bootloader mode:
+If the key is in maintenance mode:
 - `solo2 bootloader reboot` switches to regular mode (if the firmware is valid).

 Note that subcommands are inferred, so e.g. `solo2 b r` works like `solo2 bootloader reboot`.